An

 |||||||||||||||||||||||||||

-| 11:30am | 2pm | Travel to Port Canaveral After we took the "subway" train across the airport, we were herded onto a bus Big cafuffle at the bus stop area, with hordes of people hanging and milling about, wondering what to do/where to go/who to see The bus driver was a bit of a lark.
+| 11:30am | 2pm | Travel to Port Canaveral After we took the "subway" train across the airport, we were herded onto a bus; Big cafuffle at the bus stop area, with hordes of people hanging & milling about, wondering what to do/where to go/who to see The bus driver was a bit of a lark.
 Could almost call him funny… He was nice, though.
 Tried hard to be light, communicative, etc My 1st impression of the boat was from the bus—one B-I-G momma!!
 You could see it about a mile away… Side note—this is where the tips started: $5 for driver, $2 for bag hauler… |

 |||||||||||||||||||||||||||

 | 2pm | 3pm | On board!
-There were pretty big lines for "US" people, but we went to the very short line for "non-US" and they checked us all.
+There were pretty big lines for "US" people, but we went to the very short line for "non-US" & they checked us all.
 They kept my green card… (I got it back later, though) Explored a little; waited for bags to show Boys vanished!
 We wandered around a bit, lots to figure out… bags came slow, one ended up down the hall, in fact!
 Everything ok, tho' |

 |||||||||||||||||||||||||||

 | 3:25pm | Lunch… we ate outside on the dance-floor.
-Pretty windy-outside, but not too bad where we sat.
+Pretty windy outside, not too bad where we sat.
 Just burgers/etc, I had some nice fruit | ||||||||||||||||||||||||||||

 | 6pm | Dinner… we stood in line for ever!
-Oh well… table party was older types, not too happy to be seated with a couple of teen-aged boys.
-Oh well… | ||||||||||||||||||||||||||||
+Oh well… table party was for older types, not too happy to be seated with a couple of teenaged boys | ||||||||||||||||||||||||||||

 | 8pm | We crashed for the night… | ||||||||||||||||||||||||||||